Abasi Ene-Obong: 54Gene

 In 2019, Abasi founded 54gene in Nigeria along with Ogochukwu Osifo, Damilola Oni, and Gatumi Aliyu, to address the neglect of African natives in global genomics research by setting out the authoritative biobank of the African genome among other initiatives.
 He served as the CEO of 54gene until October 2022.
 In 2020, Abasi and his team raised a $15 million Series A round led by Adjuvant Capital to scale research operations and clinical programs.
 Backed by notable investors including Y Combinator, in two years they raised $45 million in three funding rounds to implement in African genomics, considered the first of its kind in Africa.
 In September 2020, Abasi joined the Endeavor Entrepreneur global network, 54gene joined 10 other Endeavor Entrepreneur-led companies in Nigeria, and over 1,300 in Endeavor's 37 markets across Africa, Latin America, Asia, Europe and North America.

 During the COVID-19 pandemic, 54gene built resources around COVID-19 testing, setting up testing labs and mobile labs in Nigeria.
 They were at some point one of Nigeria's largest providers of COVID testing.
 In August 2022, with the significant decline in COVID-19 tests, the 54gene laid off 30% of its workforce, many company employees were recruited in relation to COVID-19 operations.
 In October 2022, Abasi resigned from CEO position and was replaced by Teresia L. Bost as interim CEO.

+As of October 2023, the company was in liquidation.